bastidererste/mediatechnologycookbook/Layout/Python3MODBUStoOSC.md

 ```
 ### Discussion

-:exclamation: Programming moving equipment large or small can be very dangerous to you and the crew around.
+:exclamation: Programming on moving equipment large or small can be very dangerous to you and the crew around.
 Take care of savety precautions.
-Reading holding registers can be considered save, but whyle debugin take care nobofy is in the moving equipments direct vicinity!
+Reading holding registers can be considered save, but nevertheless take care nobody is in the moving equipments direct vicinity whyle debugin :exclamation:

 ### See also